 Unhealthy coping mechanisms

-If we feel unable to deal with a stressor, we might feel helpless or powerless, damaging our self-esteem.
-Without healthy coping skills, we might use unhealthy methods of coping with our problems.
+If we feel unable to deal with a stressor, we may feel helpless or powerless, damaging our self-esteem.
+Without healthy coping skills, we may use unhealthy coping methods dealing with our problems.

 Unhealthy coping behaviors typically manifest in the form of emotional defense mechanisms.
 They offer immediate relief from the stress of a situation but fail to solve the problem effectively and eventually exacerbate it.